 Fellowships for doctoral positions

-The Collaborative Research Center SFB 974 “Communication and System Relevance in Liver Injury and Regeneration” (Spokesman: Prof. Dr. D. Häussinger) announces open positions for Doctoral Dissertations in the field of Liver Research.
+The Collaborative Research Center SFB 974 “Communication and System Relevance in Liver Injury and Regeneration” (Spokesperson: Prof. Dr. D. Häussinger) announces open positions for Doctoral Dissertations in the field of Liver Research.

 in the Integrated Research Training Group of the Collaborative Research Center SFB 974